Drain Field Repair & Restoration

 About This Service

 The drain field (also called a leach field or septic field) is the most vulnerable — and most expensive — component of a septic system.
 When it fails, sewage surfaces in the yard or backs up into the house.
 Causes range from soil compaction and biomat buildup to crushed pipes and complete saturation.
-Our approach: diagnose before you dig.
-We identify the root cause first so we recommend only what's truly needed — from a targeted repair to a full replacement.
+The right approach: diagnose before you dig.
+A qualified technician identifies the root cause first so they recommend only what's truly needed — from a targeted repair to a full replacement.

 What's Included